MAN-06 Test Management

 This manual describes the setup and processes for managing both manual and automated tests with Ketryx Platform.

 Tests are defined using the Test Case item type in Ketryx, where the Steps and Expected behavior for each test case are declared.
 Each Test Case is associated with one or more Tested items.
 Like Requirements and Software Item Specs, Test Cases are "long-lived" items that are introduced in a certain version and remain in effect unless/until they are marked as obsolete in a certain version.
-See for details.
+See WI-04 Test Case for details.

 Manual test executions are represented by the Test Execution item type in Ketryx, which contains the Steps and Expected behavior from a Test Case, along with the actual Observed behavior and a Test result.
 Test Executions are "point-wise" items associated with one particular version, as defined by the Introduced in version field.